-Karim Shariff is the Vice Chairman of Teneo Capital in Dubai.
+Karim Shariff is a Senior Advisor to Teneo Capital in Dubai.

 Mr. Shariff began his professional career at Lehman Brothers, where he spent nine years through 2001 in Lehman Brothers’ Emerging Markets, Global Power, and M&A Groups, having completed over $50 billion in M&A and capital- raising transactions involving companies principally in Asia and South America.
 During these formative years, Mr. Shariff spent considerable time in China and Thailand, as well as Brazil and Argentina.
 Partly because of his early emerging markets’ exposure, Mr. Shariff was among the first employees seconded to Lehman’s inaugural effort in India in 1994.